mcgreg1/WebRadio/README.md

-  ## Hardware: Rotary Encoder with Button, Audio Amplifier (max98357a), ESP32 and Speaker (4 or 8 Watt)
+  ## Hardware: rotary encoder with button, audio amplifier (max98357a), ESP32 and speaker (4 or 8 Watt, e.g. Visaton FR7)

   ## What is working:
   1. Wifi for Webradio (Hardcoded Stream URLs)